Muzammal-Naseer/starter-academic/content/home/students.md

 ---
-# An instance of the Featurette widget.
+# An instance of the People widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featurette
+widget: people

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 68

 title: Co-supervised Students
 subtitle: